ibm-cloud-architecture/refarch-cognitive-prod-recommendations/docs/test simulation.md

 We can add new KPIs specifically to investigate more this area The last diagram “high churn risk category per group age” which regroup the customer in the high category of churn risk regrouped by age (Student, Adult, Retired).
 We observe in our sample population that the group age that is more likely to churn is the student group followed by the adult group.
-We can add more rules that add additional  benefit specifically to retain student customer
+We can add more rules that add additional  benefit specifically to retain student customer.

-##Policy update
+## Policy update

 Change Discount Table
 We will change our discount table based on churn risk score and assess how much would the change cost in term of revenue.